-23.1 The Education and Training Committee shall:

-- consider any matters referred by Council and, in particular, consider matters relating to education and training in coloproctology and advise Council accordingly. - bring forward ideas concerning education and training in Coloproctology. and advise Council accordingly. - consider matters relating to Continuing Professional Development and advise Council accordingly. - liaise with other bodies as deemed appropriate with regard to training and education matters. - produce a verbal report for each Council meeting, which may be written if absent from the meeting.

-23.2 Membership of the Committee shall consist of a Chair, an Surgical Advisory Committee representative(SAC) (if not already represented by an ordinary member), a representative of the Dukes' Club, the ACPGBI, the Chair of the Colonoscopy Sub-group, the ACPN representative and five other elected members.
+- 23.1 The Education and Training Committee shall: - consider any matters referred by Council and, in particular, consider matters relating to education and training in coloproctology and advise Council accordingly. - bring forward ideas concerning education and training in Coloproctology. and advise Council accordingly. - consider matters relating to Continuing Professional Development and advise Council accordingly. - liaise with other bodies as deemed appropriate with regard to training and education matters. - produce a verbal report for each Council meeting, which may be written if absent from the meeting. - 23.2 Membership of the Committee shall consist of a Chair, a Surgical Advisory Committee representative (SAC) (if not already represented by an ordinary member), a representative of the Dukes 'Club, the ACPGBI, the Chair of the Colonoscopy Sub-group, the ACPN representative and five other elected members. - 23.3 The Medical Students Committee shall be a subcommittee of the ACPGBI Education and Training Committee.